formello-forms/formello/readme.txt

 Yes.
 We have a basic honeypot checker to prevent spam bot sending their stuffs.
 Also we have support for Google ReCaptcha (v2,v3) to stop spam bot sending form and to help you take things clean.
 Apart from this, data submitted are always validated and sanitized.

 == Changelog ==

+= 1.3.2 =
+* Switched all blocks to api version 2
+* Better handling of backend CSS
+* COde reduction

 = 1.3.1 =
 * Added license settings